michaeluno/amazon-auto-links/readme.txt

 - Added the `Sort Order` option to the `Item Look-up` unit type.
 - Refined the API request caching mechanism.
 - (breaking change) Fixed typos in option key names.
 This fix affects the stored option values of `Interval for Removing Expired Caches` and `Caching Mode`.
 Some users may need to re-save the options.
+- Fixed a bug that produced invalid RSS2 and JSON formats.

 = 3.4.13 - 01/05/2017 =
 - Fixed a bug that an incorrect offered price was displayed with the `%price%` variable of the `Item Format` option.